datatogether/learning/replicate-with-control/README.md

   ./security-notes

 ```
-* You are good to go at this point, but perhaps you might like to [explore a bit more to get used to ipfs](https://github.com/flyingzumwalt/decentralized-web-primer/blob/master/install-ipfs/lessons/initialize-repository.md#step-3-locate-where-ipfs-stores-the-repository-contents-on-your-machine)
+* You are good to go at this point, but perhaps you might like to [explore a bit more to get used to IPFS](https://github.com/flyingzumwalt/decentralized-web-primer/blob/master/install-ipfs/lessons/initialize-repository.md#step-3-locate-where-ipfs-stores-the-repository-contents-on-your-machine)

 ### Step 2.
 Start your local ipfs node

-* Open one terminal window to start ipfs on your local machine.
+* Open one terminal window to start IPFS on your local machine.
-  *  This is your node on ipfs: it is running on your local machine, connecting you to the distributed web, allowing you to add and remove content, and broadcast those actions to the distributed web.
+  *  This is your node on IPFS: it is running on your local machine, connecting you to the distributed web, allowing you to add and remove content, and broadcast those actions to the distributed web.
 * In terminal, type `ipfs daemon`
-* Allow the ipfs process to keep running by leaving this window open.
+* Allow the `ipfs` process to keep running by leaving this window open.

 ### Step 3.
 Check the amount of space available on your hard drive

-* On a mac, use Disc Utility to check how much room your harddrive has.
+* On a Mac, use Disc Utility to check how much room your harddrive has.
 * Remember this amount for use in the next step!

 ### Step 3.
 Browse to a dataset online, check its size, and get its hash